 9. Following the herd

-One of the world’s wealthiest men, Warren Buffet, said, “Be fearful when others are greedy; be greedy when others are fearful.”
+Billionaire investor Warren Buffett has said, “Be fearful when others are greedy; be greedy when others are fearful.”

 10. Holding on when you should be letting go

-Stocks are best played as a long game.
-You should hold on long enough to see it through, but not knowing when to get out could cost you big.
+Stocks are best played as a long-term game.
+You should hold on to stocks long enough to see a good return.
+However, if you don’t know when to get out, it can cost you big.
 Companies can go bankrupt, for example.

-Don’t obsess over your investments, but don’t ignore them either.
+So, while you shouldn’t obsess over your investments, you shouldn’t ignore them either.

 11. Being overconfident